Mendasp/NS2Plus/README.md

 	- Properly disabled background graphics in main menu under Minimal GUI setting.
 	- Fixed problem where Options menu and NS2+ Options would overlap with Minimal GUI setting turned off.
 	- News script now gets destroyed on menu close to solve potential performance issue.

-- 19/04/2014 (Build 264):
-	- Renamed "Only request menu" to "Only voiceover menu" and updated tooltip to hopefully clear up which menu it is that shows the Last life stats.
-	- Respawn cheat commands now make you respawn at your death position (unless you die to map death triggers).
-	- Respawn cheat commands now save your equipment/upgrades.
-	- Added "jetpack" cheat command to spawn as a Jetpack Marine.
-	- Added player upgrades to player frames in Insight.
-	- Added Uke's Alien Vision.
-	- Made hitsounds scale with game volume in addition to their own volume slider.

-- 18/04/2014 (Build 264):
-	- Fixed bug where menu would stop responding in some cases while trying to open the options.

 Credits/Thanks to
 =================